Updated January 30, 2018

 If you don’t feel comfortable making a reservation prior to this day, and you find yourself the evening of a Grad Night wanting to dine in Downtown Disney or at one of the DLR Hotels, use the free Disneyland app to look for last minute reservations.
 I’ve often secured a time an hour prior to dining just by searching on my mobile device.
 I much prefer this over waiting for a table.
 And, Downtown Disney restaurants can get busy quickly.

 Consider more of Downtown Disney – beyond dining – for entertainment outside of the park.
-Shopping, Build-a-Bear, the Lego Store and more will keep everyone busy.
+Shopping, the Lego Store and more will keep everyone busy.
 If you don’t feel comfortable with making a solid plan including a reservation, have a backup plan with a few ideas of what you could do if the crowds exceed your patience.

 *I’m a fan of Grad Nights and love that Disney honors students in this way.
 Most people who don’t care for these events have two concerns – park crowding and students’ behavior.
 While there isn’t a lot we can do about the capacity of the park, if you have issues with guests, alert a cast member.
 Disney asks chaperones to work with them in keeping grads in line.
 A cast member can narrow down the responsible party if kids are misbehaving.